Last updated 29th August, 2025

 Tiling | £20 - £100 per m² |

-Individual costs of a basic prefabricated extension (25 metres squared) - Total Cost: £30,000
+Individual costs of a basic prefabricated extension (25 square metres) - Total Cost: £30,000

 A typical tradesperson's rate would be £200 to £250 per day.
-So, for a prefabricated project being around a week of work can cost between £1,400 to £2,100 accordingly, but with the possibility of additional tradespeople required for such a large project, this can also incur an extra cost for the following tradesmen:
+So, for a prefabricated project, being around a week of work, can cost between £1,400 and £2,100 accordingly, but with the possibility of additional tradespeople required for such a large project, this can also incur an extra cost for the following tradesmen:

 Trade | Cost per hour | Time (15m²) | Time (25m²) | Time (35m²) |